JaceLearnsPython/GoDot/README.md

 - All players have a draw pile with the remaining 27 cards that they can draw from at any time.
 - This deck does *NOT* count towards the Blitz score.
+- You can click the "DRAW" button or press "D" on your keyboard to draw.

 ![image](https://github.com/user-attachments/assets/1161bc98-1a03-49c2-9489-5fb38863bd13)